eturkes/KeepToText/README.md

   Use the `--label` option to create an ouput directory containing only notes with the specified label

-  Limited to one label for now
+  Limited to one label and only the Evernote format for now

 **Module dependencies**: